Romanian distance runner Constantina Tomescu-Dita in action at the 2005 World Half Marathon Championships

 She is also still running and last year she completed the Berlin (3:07) and New York City (3:30) marathons.
 This year she hopes to continue with her quest to complete the full set of six Marathon Majors by running the Boston Marathon.
 She was planning to contest Tokyo, but the mass race was cancelled due to the outbreak of the coronavirus in Japan.

-Yet despite her considerable marathon accomplishments, the 49-year-old former Olympic champion still holds the World Half Marathon Championships with great affection.
+Yet despite her considerable marathon accomplishments, the 49-year-old 2008 Olympic champion still holds the World Half Marathon Championships with great affection.

-“To win my gold medal was a great achievement and it gave me much encouragement to run better in other races,” she explains.
+“To win my gold medal was a great achievement," she says.
+"It gave me much encouragement to run better in other races."